calxus/calxus.github.io/_posts/2020-03-13-blue-walkthrough.markdown

 nt authority\system
 ```
 ## Privilege Escalation
-As we attained root from this exploit and have access to the root flag, there is no need for privilege escalation
+As we attained root from this exploit and have access to the root flag, there is no need for privilege escalation.